 Why It’s Worth It

-Despite the ups and downs, I can say with absolute certainty that it has been worth it.
+Despite the ups and downs, I can say with absolute certainty:

 If You’re Thinking of Taking the Leap…